enjoythelive1/Trios2D/README.md

 var animation1 = new Trios2D.Animation("/res/images/spritesheet.png", { // The first parameter is an sprite sheet
     spriteSize: [32,32],                                                // and in the options specifies each sprite
-    imageSize: [448, 448]                                               // size and the spritesheet size (optional).
+    imageSize: [448, 448],                                              // size, the spritesheet size (optional) and
-});                                                                     // Both can bevector object, an array or an
+    imageNumber: 30                                                     // the number of sprites to take.
+First and });                                                                     // second options can be vector object,
-                                                                        // simple object
+                                                                        // an array or ansimple object

 game.addChild(animation1);